 Abstract

-This study investigates differences in academic performance between students enrolled in education-related programs and those in non-education majors at Hanoi Metropolitan University during their first semester.
-The sample consists of 2,002 first-year students in the 2024–2025 academic year, including 765 students from education programs and 1,237 students from non-education fields.
-A quantitative approach was employed to compare the average academic results between the two groups.
-The findings indicate that education students achieved significantly higher average GPA scores (M = 3.2892, SD = 0.34409) compared to their non-education counterparts (M = 2.9728, SD = 0.41957), with the difference being statistically significant.
-Further analysis of score distribution and academic classification reveals that the proportion of students achieving excellent and very good grades is substantially higher in the education group, whereas the non-education group has a greater proportion of students in the average, weak, and poor categories.
-These results highlight distinct differences in academic foundation, motivation, and initial adaptability between the two student cohorts.
-The findings also underscore the need to revise and tailor academic support policies to meet the specific needs of each group.
+This study examines differences in first-semester academic performance between students in teacher-education programs and those in non-education majors at Hanoi Metropolitan University.
+The sample comprises 2,002 first-year students in the 2024–2025 academic year (765 in teacher-education programs and 1,237 in non-education fields).
+A quantitative design was used to compare mean academic outcomes across the two groups.
+Results show that student teachers achieved significantly higher average GPAs (M = 3.2892, SD = 0.34409) than their non-education counterparts (M = 2.9728, SD = 0.41957), with the difference statistically significant.
+Distributional analyses and academic classifications further indicate that the proportion of students attaining excellent and very good standings is substantially higher in the teacher-education group, whereas the non-education group has larger shares in the average, weak, and poor categories.
+These findings point to meaningful differences in academic foundations, motivation, and initial adaptability between the two cohorts and underscore the need to tailor academic support policies to their distinct profiles.

 Article Details